iv-m/iv-m.github.io/contents/articles/kafka-metrics-what-rate-means/index.md

 [Code Hale metrics]: http://metrics.dropwizard.io/

-Here we'll look onto the Kafka Metrics.
+Here we'll look onto the Kafka Metrics -- they are more interesting less known, and ...

 TBD:
 * we are interested in clients